Totalitarianism: Self-description of autocracies

-In 1940, the foreign minister of the Empire of Japan Matsuoka Yosuke expressed in an interview the ideological assumptions prevailing within the Shōwa statist government of Japan: "In the battle between democracy and totalitarianism the latter adversary will without question win and will control the world.
+In 1940, then-foreign minister of the Empire of Japan Matsuoka Yosuke expressed in an interview the ideological assumptions prevailing within the Shōwa statist government: "In the battle between democracy and totalitarianism the latter adversary will without question win and will control the world.
 The era of democracy is finished and the democratic system bankrupt...
 Fascism will develop in Japan through the people's will.
 It will come out of love for the Emperor."
-A document produced by the government's cabinet planning board pointed out that "since the founding of our country, Japan has had an unparalleled totalitarianism... an ideal totalitarianism is manifest in our national polity...
+A document produced by the government's cabinet-planning board pointed out that, "since the founding of our country, Japan has had an unparalleled totalitarianism... an ideal totalitarianism is manifest in our national polity...
 Germany's totalitarianism has existed for only eight years, but Japanese [totalitarianism] has shone through 3,000 years of ageless tradition".